How to find the best home equity loan rates

-To see the lowest home equity rate your financial status and home equity can earn, use our monthly payment calculator.
+To see the lowest home equity rate your financial status and home equity can earn, try out the monthly payment calculator from Discover Home Loans.

-The biggest factor in most home equity loan decisions is the APR.
-Do your homework and receive quotes from many lenders in order to find the best APR.
-Locking in a rate at just half a percentage point lower can mean saving hundreds of dollars on a 15-year loan.
+The biggest factor in most home equity loan decisions is the annual percentage rate (APR).
+Do your homework and compare home equity quotes from multiple lenders to find the best APR.
+Locking in a rate at just half a percentage point lower can mean saving a lot of money over the entire loan term.